-Any payment on the notes at maturity will be made to accounts designated by you and approved by us, or at the office of the trustee in New York City.
-The payment at maturity will only be made when the notes are surrendered to the trustee at that office.
+Any payment on or delivery of the notes at maturity will be made to accounts designated by you and approved by us, or at the office of the trustee in New York City, but only when the notes are surrendered to the trustee at that office.
 We also may make any payment or delivery in accordance with the applicable procedures of the depositary.